elbie/clicker/README.md

  y | 600 |  vertical position for mouse
  z | 0.02 | click delay
  l | 10000 | number of iterations (loops)
+ k | '' | If non-empty, will iterate through the string and simulate a keypress every kt clicks d | False | Debug mode (prints out more info in the python console) kt | 100 | Number of clicks between keypresses

 ## caveats